-Bajirao-Mastani hit the Cinema Halls last year and took us on a visual treat.
+Bajirao-Mastani hit the Cinema Halls in 2016 and took us on a visual treat.
 The movie got me thinking about many things & I resolved to read the translated copy of the famous Marathi novel ‘Rau’ & pay a visit to the much decorated (going by what the movie showed) Shaniwarwada in Pune.
 I could get the second one checked in my last trip to Pune and Mahabaleshwar.

 There’s a thing about ‘History’.
 All that’s left of it is stories, monuments and a few souvenirs to remember it by.
 Stories and monuments (buildings) go together.
 Neither is complete without the other.
 The eternal love of Shah Jahan is personified by the monumental Taj.
 The stories of Rajput valor are still alive in the forts and palaces of Rajasthan even after decades.